For a printable version of the handbook, please click Here

 Perhaps the strongest support the CSS offers its students is its community life.
 Part of this community is academic.
 The CSS sophomores have their own special class together in the first semester, the Social Theory colloquium, which serves more than an academic function.
 The students of each tutorial group are encouraged to rely on one another, and they often form strong bonds that last until graduation and beyond.
 In the spring, by tradition, students prepare for the Comprehensive exams in small groups that share the burden of reviewing and connecting the mass of material covered since September.
 There is a lot of common endeavor.

 Another side of College life is social.
 At 4:00 on Friday afternoons, when tutorials and some other CSS classes let out, food and drink is laid out in the Common Room for unwinding.
 At noon on Mondays lunch is served in the Woodhead Lounge for all CSS students and tutors, including a talk or discussion ending at 1:00.
-Apart from these two weekly occasions, there are four special events each year: an evening banquet with speaker each semester; a Holidays Party in December; and a picnic in May.
+Apart from these two weekly occasions, there are four special events each year: an evening Banquet, with an outside speaker, each semester; a Holiday Party in December; and a Picnic in May.
 The regular participation of tutors at these events is strongly encouraged.

 The community dimension of the CSS also finds expression in occasional discussion meetings held with all members of a class or with the entire College.
 These meetings may deal with transient subjects, urgent morale problems and/or major reforms.
 Some of the best program reforms in the College's history have come from student initiatives, and were hammered out in all-College meetings (but adopted, of course, in tutors' meetings).